pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sd.md

 The shield rest on top of the paperboard at an angle.
 If you want to keep the shield flat for a lower profile, you can cut the paperboard with a knife, then gently bend it down so the front of the shield can sit lower.

-The first batch of paperboard has extra holes due to a miscommunication from the vendor.
+The first batch of paperboard has extra holes due to a miscommunication with the vendor.
 It may take a little extra work to find the right holes.
 Use the picture with the screws to see which holes to use.
 Use the polarizing pins on the panel to guide the paperboard into the right place.

 ![title](photos/SdAssembly/Frame/1-IMG_6320.jpg) ![title](photos/SdAssembly/Frame/2-IMG_6321.jpg) ![title](photos/SdAssembly/Frame/3-IMG_6322.jpg) ![title](photos/SdAssembly/Frame/4-IMG_6324.jpg) ![title](photos/SdAssembly/Frame/5-IMG_6326.jpg) ![title](photos/SdAssembly/Frame/6-IMG_6327.jpg) ![title](photos/SdAssembly/Frame/7-IMG_6329.jpg) ![title](photos/SdAssembly/Frame/8-IMG_6332.jpg)

+#### Compatible Frames
+There are quite a few 8"x8" shadow box frames out there, but only two of them are recommended for use with the SmartMatrix Frame Kit based on fit and quality.

+MCS makes a 1" deep frame that gives a pixelated effect when used with the frosted acrylic in the SmartMatrix Frame Kit.
+It's available from [Amazon.com](http://www.amazon.com/MCS-Scrapbook-Shadowbox-8-Inch-40393/dp/B004L6G2RE/), and [Target.com](http://www.target.com/p/mbi-black-shadow-box-frame-8-x8-8-x8/-/A-13370729#prodSlot=medium_1_7&term=shadow+box).

+Michaels makes a 1-1/4" deep frame that gives an abstract effect when used with the frosted acrylic in the SmartMatrix Frame Kit.
+It's available from [Michaels.com](http://www.michaels.com/shadowbox-with-signature-mat-black-8x8in/10223090.html) as well as in most of their stores.

 ### IR Remote Kit